jhgarner/Xest-Window-Manager/xest-site/userguide.rst

 ^^^^^^^^^^^

 A list of key bindings.
 See the example config file for more info on the format.

-DefinedModes
+The weirdest field is the exitActions one.
+This field contains a list of actions that will be performed when the key is released assuming it didn't trigger a permanent mode change.

+InitialMode
 ^^^^^^^^^^^^

-A list of defined modes.
-Intro Actions and exit actions are performed no matter how you trigger entering the mode.
-The hasButtons field is used to control whether a mode can be used to resize windows.
-If this is true, you won't be able to interact with windows while you're in this mode.
-If hasBorders is true, the colorful borders will be shown.
+A single mode which will be used once you start up Xest.

 Actions
 -------